hneth/riskyr/README.md

 #> 0.575
 ```

 Generating the following plots will allow you a quick visual exploration of the scenario.
-We only show a network plot here, and trust that you can check out the others for yourself:
+We only show selected plots here, and trust that you can try out the others for yourself.

 #### Network diagram